 If your fuel pump is on the verge of dying, you’ll start to experience serious performance issues.
 Aside from causing symptoms like hard starting and troubling climbing hills, a bad fuel pump usually starts to make a distinctive whining noise.
 First have a mechanic check your fuel filter before opting to replace your fuel pump.
 It’s a lot less expensive to change.

 Every street-driven vehicle is required to have a catalytic converter, which is part of the exhaust system.
 It’s designed to help minimize the amount of harmful gases being emitted into the atmosphere.
 If the catalytic converter happens to become blocked, your engine won’t be able to breathe properly.
-This leads to a big drop in performance.
+This leads to a big drop in performance issues.
 You should see a check engine light as well.

 Because the cost of to replace a bad catalytic converter is often hundreds of dollars, try to prolong its life by servicing your vehicle regularly.
 Never wait to replace bad oxygen sensors.
 If these parts fail, they can quickly destroy a perfectly good catalytic converter.